natemc/qicq/README.md

 * Tables
 * Improve compiler error messages (usually they are several pages)
 * Completeness

+One idea that may be worth exploring is wrapper types for all the builtin types (e.g., qicq::Int etc).
+That would allow overloading operators in more interesting ways (in particular, it would be nice if & and | were dyadic min and max rather than the corresponding bit operations).
+With user-defined literals (_j, _f, etc) it might not be as painful as it seems.

 Also, no effort has been made to make qicq fast or to memory efficient.